 As long as local labor markets are not segmented by the migration status of workers-as we assume, following the existing evidence in the literature-weather-induced migration will affect not only the labor market outcomes of residents, but also the labor market conditions faced by migrants themselves.
-We explore these effects in Panel C of Table 4 by looking at the outcomes of recent migrants, defined as those that arrive in the city during the last five years prior to the census.18 Since recent migrants have had limited time to adjust, these results are likely to capture primarily partial, short-term effects.
-We find that the wages earned by recent migrants grew slower over the period of analysis in cities with higher ruralurban migration, while their overall employment growth was unaffected.
+We explore these effects in Panel C of Table 4 by looking at the outcomes of recent migrants, defined as those that arrive in the city during the last five years prior to the census.
+Since recent migrants have had limited time to adjust, these results are likely to capture primarily partial, short-term effects.
+We find that, relative to their counterparts in cities with less immigration, recent migrants in cities with higher rural-urban migration experienced slower wage growth but similar employment growth over the analysis period.
 These results are consistent with stronger wage effects in the short run that may be later mitigated by further labor market adjustments.
 They also suggest that the higher quantities of labor demanded as a result of the negative wage effects accrue disproportionately to residents rather than to migrants in the short run.